tjakubo/Decker/README.md

   * Arg ``cardsNum (assetSize)``: number of cards in this deck (goes sequentially over cards in asset, row by row)
   * Arg ``commonParams`` (optional) table of object properties, see [Common Params Table](#common-params-table) section
   * Returns created ``DeckerDeck`` object

+* ``Decker.RescanExistingDeckIDs()``
+  * Looks through existing objects on a table, adjusting internals to avoid clashing "DeckIDs" when creating assets
+  * Sometimes might need to be called (once), after non-Decker decks are already spawned but before Decker.Asset-s are created
+  * Returns ``true`` if a potentially clashing deck was found, ``false`` otherwise

 #### Object methods